MageStudio/docs/docs/engine/advanced/core/element.md

 ?> For more information about tags, please refer to the Entity document page [here](/engine/advanced/core/entity.md).

-#### hasBody(): boolean

-Checks if this element has an attached mesh.
-Returns `true` if the mesh is present, `false` otherwise.

-#### getBody(): ThreeMesh

-This method will return the ThreeMesh attached to this element if present.

-#### getBodyByName(name: string): ThreeMesh

-This method will search for the ThreeMesh with the required name inside this element.
-If found, it will be returned.
-If not found, `undefined` will be returned.

-#### setBody({ body?: ThreeMesh, geometry?: ThreeGeometry, material?: ThreeMaterial })

-This method sets the ThreeMesh attached to this element.
-You have three options:

-- `mesh`: an already existing ThreeMesh, will be attached to the element.
-- `geometry` and `material`: these need to be instances of a ThreeGeometry and a ThreeMaterial.
-A ThreeMesh will be created and attached to the element.

-> This method is used internally inside the constructor.

 #### setName(name: string, options?: object)

 This method sets the name of this element.

 - `options` is optional, and only supports one value:
   - `replace` (default: `false`): if this value is set to `true`, the current ThreeMesh will be disposed and replaced.

-#### add(element: Element)

-This will add the received `element` to this element.

-#### remove(element: Element)

-This will remove a previously added `element` from this element.

 #### setColor(color: string|number)